 What to know about advertising fatigue?

-Do you sometimes feel like you're so overwhelmed by advertising that you become indifferent or even annoyed by it?
-You are not the only one !
-Many consumers feel a form of saturation when faced with the omnipresence of promotional messages in their daily lives.
-We then speak of “advertising fatigue“, a growing phenomenon that worries marketers.
+Do you sometimes feel overwhelmed by advertising to the point of becoming indifferent or even annoyed?
+You are not alone!
+Many consumers feel a form of saturation in the face of the omnipresence of promotional messages in their daily lives.
+We then speak of "advertising fatigue", a growing phenomenon that worries marketing specialists.

 - But what exactly do we mean by this expression?